 This tool has a free basic version and a monthly subscription version.
 You can create, modify and view individual databases (called “bases”) online, on your computer desktop, or with a mobile app.
 Offline access isn’t supported, but widespread wi-fi availability might make that less of an issue for you.

 One of the biggest benefits of using Airtable is data portability.
 You can print a base, copy it, or download it as a CSV file for importing into Excel or other programs.
-At the end of the Main View option list, click the three dots to access these features.
-To share a table, click the Share button beneath the profile icon.
 The share function allows you to collaborate with other AirTable users, so more than one person can add or modify entries.
 It also makes it easy for someone else to consult and manage the database when you’re no longer able.

 Each entry in an Airtable Base needs a unique identifier for the first column.
 You can add photos by dragging and dropping, or tap the app’s camera icon and use your phone’s camera to snap a photo of the item.
 You also can add images and files from Dropbox or Google Drive.